spawnmarvel/azure-functions/README.md

 * * On the storage account IAM, add role assignment function app identity to Storage Queue Data Contributor (Allows for read, write, and delete access to Azure Storage queues and queue messages)
 * pip install azure-storage-queue
 * pip install azure-identity
+* Put all imports or libs in requirements.txt

 Note!
 Use correct security with auth-level, this is just an example.